Sarah Hawkins Warren: State solicitor general

-Warren's political affiliation was rated to be "strong Republican" by Ballotpedia's 2021 study of state supreme court judges partisanship.
-This rating is based on past political affiliation, campaign involvement, and donations made to partisan candidates, but does not include an analysis of the judge's past decisions.

 Supreme Court of Georgia

-In the June 2020 election in Georgia, incumbent Justice Sarah Warren faced opposition to her Court seat from Hal Moroz.
+In the June 2020 election in Georgia, Warren faced opposition to her Court seat from Hal Moroz.
 She was one of two justices facing opposition on the Court.
 She retained her seat by a 79%-21% margin.
+In February 2025, she was elected to serve as the presiding justice of the court, for a term beginning April 1.